Isak Arne Refvik

-Isak Arne Refvik (born 25 December 1956 in Bergen) is a Norwegian association football coach and former player.
+Isak Arne Refvik (born 25 December 1956) is a Norwegian association football coach and former player.
 He scored 86 goals in 407 games for Viking FK, and played in one season for Scottish team Hibernian together with fellow Norwegian Svein Mathisen.
 Refvik was capped seven times by Norway.

 Isak Arne Refvik became league champion for Viking in 1979 and 1982, and helped win the cup title against SK Haugar in 1979.

+Standing at 1.69 metres tall, Refvik was known as a nimble and quick player who dispreferred aerial play.